carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 - Support recruitment efforts by helping subcommunities attract new members.
 - To get started, visit the Subcommunity Registry page.

 Subcommunities within The Carpentries can formally [register](https://carpentries.org/community/get-connected/#subcommunity-registry) their activities through an online form and, if needed, seek guidance from the [Community Engagement Team](mailto:community@carpenries.org), including support for creating a customised [subcommunity logo](https://docs.carpentries.org/resources/communications/logos.html#links-to-logo-files) that follows approved branding guidelines.
-These subcommunities are organised into regional, local, and special interest groups depending on their geographic or thematic focus, and they stay connected through [mailing lists hosted on TopicBox](https://carpentries.org/community/get-connected/#regional-communities-mailing-lists), with additional guidance provided via the [TopicBox Quick Start Guide](https://docs.carpentries.org/resources/communications/slack-and-email.html#topicbox).
+These subcommunities are organised into regional, local, and special-interest groups based on their geographic or thematic focus, and they stay connected through [mailing lists hosted on TopicBox](https://carpentries.org/community/get-connected/#regional-communities-mailing-lists), with additional guidance provided in the [TopicBox Quick Start Guide](https://docs.carpentries.org/resources/communications/slack-and-email.html#topicbox).

 ## Onboarding